-- Despite the recent tightening to 5.25%, the Bank of England proves too timid in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to remain elevated for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project. - The pound weakens because of a lack of confidence in the UK Government's pre-election fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer term US treasury yields rise strongly and pull UK gilt yields up higher than currently forecast. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields compensating.
+- Despite the recent loosening to 4.75%, the Bank of England proves too timid in its pace and strength of decreases in Bank Rate and, therefore, allows inflationary pressures to remain elevated for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project. - The pound weakens because of a lack of confidence in the UK Government's post-election fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer term US treasury yields rise strongly and pull UK gilt yields up higher than currently forecast. - · Inflationary impact of trade tariffs - Massively increased projected gilt issuance, combined with an absence of traditional forced buyers (pension funds and the Bank of England), could be too much for the markets to comfortably absorb without compensating higher yields.

-Overall, we see the balance of risks to the downside but, subject to the influences listed above, we still expect rates to remain elevated compared to recent years during 2024/25 with some small reductions in term rates as the Bank of England's Monetary Policy Committee signals a softer approach if inflation continues to slow in 2024 and beyond.
-(See P21).
+Overall, we see the balance of risks is now to the upside and, subject to the influences listed above, we still expect rates to remain elevated compared to recent years during 2025/26 with limited reductions in term rates as the Bank of England's Monetary Policy Committee signals a softer approach to supporting growth ahead of inflation if the latter shows signs of peaking during 2025 and beyond.

-Within the prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
+Within the prudential indicators there are a number of key indicators to ensure that the Council operates its activities within welldefined limits.
 One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed its highest forecast CFR over the next three years.